 Make sure your roofing contractor is insured.
 The State of California requires all licensed contractors to have workmen’s compensation insurance.
 If an employee is hurt while on the job, the insurance company pays all the related medical expenses.
 However, if your contractor does not have workmen’s compensation insurance, you could be liable for medical costs, lost wages, and other related costs.

-A license contractor is also required to have a bond insurance policy of at least $12,5000.
-This is to protect you against any losses in the event that damage occurs to your property or a project is not completed.
 Many professional roofers also carry a general liability insurance policy to protect you against any losses due to fire, injuries, death, or structure damage.

 Any reputable roofing company will be more than happy to give you the name of their insurance carrier.
 You can then check their coverage directly with the carrier.
 Before you select a contractor, it is important to make sure your interests are protected.

 Make sure you meet with any roofing company that you plan on hiring.
 Get a feel for their personality and if they are somebody you would like to work with.
 Do they have a positive attitude?
 Do they take pride in their work?
 Are they excited about helping you with your problems?
 Are they responsive to your calls?
 Do they get you the information you request?